SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ## Upgrade

+### Upgrade from version 7.x.x to 8.0.0

+In version 8.0.0 support for Polarion 2404 and older has been dropped.
+This extensions supports only Polarion 2410.

 ### Upgrade from version 6.x.x to 7.0.0

 In version 7.0.0 `/export-filename` REST API endpoint changed.
 As a result, if the endpoint has been used, it's required to adjust the calls accordingly.